khrona/awesomium-net-wiki/general-use/using-the-webview.md

 ### Introduction

 The [`WebView`](http://docs.awesomium.net/?tc=T_Awesomium_Core_WebView) is the primary managed wrapper of an Awesomium Web-View.
-It is provided through the *Awesomium.Core* assembly and can be used in any technology.
+It is provided through the *Awesomium.Core* assembly on MS Windows and also through *Awesomium.Mono* (platform independent) and *Awesomium.Unity.Core* (Unity game engine).
+It can be used in any technology.

-It is mainly used as a *windowless* web-view component in applications without GUI (Console applications, services etc.), MVVM applications or managed technologies where Awesomium.NET does not already provide a web-view component.
+The `WebView` is mainly used as a *windowless* web-view component in applications without GUI (Console applications, services etc.), MVVM applications or managed technologies where **Awesomium.NET** does not already provide a web-view component.

 A `WebView` can be of any type, *offscreen* or *windowed*.
 For more details read [Introduction to Web-Views](introduction-to-web-views.html).